-Food security, biodiversity and climate resilience are intrinsically intertwined.
+Food security, agriculture and climate resilience are intrinsically intertwined.
 In the face of the depletion of natural resources such as clean water and fertile soils, a growing population and the challenges connected to climate change, we have to quickly transform our food and agriculture systems in order to protect biodiversity and regenerate our natural resources, reduce poverty and become resilient against weather extremes.
 In particular, small scale farmers in the Global South that produce the biggest share of food for the world’s population, suffer disproportionally from hunger and poverty, and are generally the most affected by the negative effects of global warming.

 This is why the World Future Council, in partnership with the Food and Agriculture Organization of the United Nations (FAO) and IFOAM – Organics International, highlighted with the 2018 Future Policy Award policies that scale up agroecology.